ryashpal/EHR-QC-Tutorials/docs/case_study.rst

 Consequently, in the context of this analysis, an arbitrary choice has been made to retain an attribute for subsequent analysis only if its overall coverage surpasses the threshold of 95%.
 Employing this criterion, slightly less than half of the total attributes, specifically 12 out of 29, have met the threshold and are retained for utilization in downstream tasks.

-.. list-table:: Coverage of retained attributes in lab measurements
+.. list-table:: Table 2: Coverage of retained attributes in lab measurements
    :widths: 25 10
    :header-rows: 1